If you’ve gotten in trouble behind the wheel in Vermont, you could be ordered by the court to file for an SR-22.

 Do I need SR-22 insurance in Vermont?

+Your state DMV will let you know if you need to file an SR-22.
 In Vermont, you may need to file for an SR-22 if:

 - You’re found driving without insurance.